 – Larger fans move air quickly, but they cost more to purchase and install.
 They also require significant attic ventilation and make more noise than smaller attic fans.

 For the best results, match the fan size to your floor plan, cooling needs and available attic ventilation.
-Call your local utility and check energystar.gov to see which models qualify for local rebates and the federal tax credit in 2010.
-Fans cost $200 to $1,200.
+Call your local utility and check energystar.gov to see which models qualify for local rebates and potential federal tax credits.

 Portable air conditioners